inspectit-labs/workshop/SETUP.md

 * ![System Overview](images/system-monitor.png?raw=true) *System Overview* can already deliver data about system utilization (CPU, memory, etc.)
 * If you open the *DVD Store* again in your browser, you will be able to see other data as well (like ![SQLs](images/database-sql.png?raw=true) SQLs, ![Timer Data](images/method_time.gif?raw=true) Timer Data, ![HTTP Data](images/discovery.gif?raw=true) HTTP Data, etc).

+## Deeper visibility with instrumentation

+If you played around with the different views you noticed that you already get some information out-of-the-box.
+In the next section [Instrumentation configuration](INSTRUMENTATION.md), we will create a basic set of instrumentation rules to increase the visibility into our DVD Store application.